 I travelled for 2 years with my Apple earphones and they constantly gave me earaches, fell out of my ears when I was relaxing and got tangled up EVERY.
 DAMN.
 DAY.

-My mum bought me a pair of wireless headphones for Christmas last year and they are a literally Godsend.
+My mum bought me a pair of wireless headphones for Christmas last year and they were literally Godsend.

-They are much more comfortable than earphones, and they are incredible at blocking out sounds.
+This year Kev upgraded me to these Bose Soundlink beauties and they’re incredible.
+They are so much more comfortable than regular earphones, and they are amazing at blocking out sounds.
+I got the white pair but you can choose black too.

-Kev bought me this mini projector for my birthday last year.
+Kev bought me a mini projector for my birthday last year.
 It might not sound like a typical backpacking gift but it has been so much fun!

-If you know a backpacker who wants to be the party saviour, then buy them a portable and waterproof speaker!
+If you know a backpacker who wants to be the party saviour, then buy them one of these portable and waterproof speakers!

 They’re also good to use with the projector I mentioned above for movie nights!